0

 F12 Cabriolet Aggressive Stance - 20-Inch

 This Cabriolet build uses a particularly aggressive rear offset to emphasize the M6's wide rear haunches.
-The 20x10 front and 20x11 rear setup gives the open-top grand tourer a broad, planted stance while preserving a usable 20-inch tire sidewall for ride comfort.
+The 20x10 front and 20x11 rear setup gives the open-top grand tourer a broad, planted stance while preserving a usable 20-inch tyre sidewall for ride comfort.

 Global Support